Unbounded domains in hierarchically hyperbolic groups: Introduction

 \textbf{Acknowledgements.}

 We would like to thank our respective supervisors, Mark Hagen and Alessandro Sisto, for their ongoing support and their many useful comments and suggestions.
 We are grateful to Jason Behrstock for helpful comments, to Jacob Russell for a useful suggestion on infinite torsion groups, and to Anthony Genevois for pointing us to \cite{clayuyanik:simultaneous}.
+We are particularly grateful for the care with which the referee read the manuscript, and for several comments that improved the exposition.
+The first author was supported by an EPSRC DTP at the University of Bristol, studentship 2123260.
 The second author was partially supported by the Swiss National Science Foundation (grant \#182186).